 Use an Evolution camera with an ONVIF Conformant Device hardware driver when adding the camera hardware to your NVR System.
-Set the camera to the desired mode before adding the camera to your NVR system.
+Set the camera to the desired mode (Dual-Stream Mode or VCam Mode) before adding the camera to your NVR system.